microsoft/BotBuilder-V3/en-us/node/builder/guides/debug-locally-with-vscode.md

 {:toc}

 ## Overview
-If you’re building a bot for the Bot Connector Service on a Windows machine you can use the awesome [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/){:target="_blank"} to debug your bot.
-Unfortunately, the emulator is currently Windows only so for Mac and Linux users you’ll need to explore other options.
+If you want to debug your bot, you can use the awesome [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/){:target="_blank"}.
 One option is to install [VSCode](https://code.visualstudio.com/) and use Bot Builders [TextBot](/en-us/node/builder/chat-reference/classes/_botbuilder_d_.textbot.html){:target="_blank"} class to debug your bot running in a console window.
 This guide will walk you through doing just that.

 ## Launch VSCode
 For purposes of this walkthrough we’ll use Bot Builders [TodoBot](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/todoBot) example.
 After you install VSCode on your machine you should open your bots project using “open folder”.